Best iPhone App Blocker

 Choose Screen Time if you want the Apple control panel.
 Apple's Screen Time includes App Limits, Downtime, allowed apps, communication controls, reporting, and restrictions.
 It is the obvious first stop if you want broad settings and no extra app.

 Choose Fella if the problem is open access.
-Fella is for the user who already knows the problem apps and wants them blocked by default, with one emergency 5-minute unlock per day.
+Fella is for the user who already knows the problem apps and wants them blocked by default, with one 5-minute emergency unlock per blocking session.

 The criteria that actually matter

 Emergency access.
-A strict blocker still needs an answer for real life.
-Messages, codes, links, travel plans, group updates, and account checks happen.
-The best system gives access without reopening the whole habit loop.
+A strict blocker still needs an answer for real life: messages, codes, links, travel plans, group updates, and account checks.
+Look for access that solves the practical need without reopening the whole habit loop.

 The main iPhone blocker types